-One day, I told myself, I would walk from one end of Britain to the other.
-The years passed but the ambition never did.
-I had a loose set of rules in place and a relatively simple premise- To walk from the most southerly point on mainland Great Britain to the most westerly, finishing at the most northerly.
+I had a relatively simple premise- to walk from the most southerly point on mainland Great Britain to the most westerly, finishing at the most northerly.
 In other words, Three Points of the Compass.
-For good measure I decided I may as well take in Land’s End and John O’Groats too.
-It was going to be a long walk.
+For good measure I decided I would take in Land’s End and John O’Groats too.

-Having walked all of the South West Coast Path, Offa’s Dyke, Pennine Way, West Highland Way and the Cape Wrath Trail, plus the hundreds of miles between these, I completed my walk 152 days later at Duncansby Head, the most north-easterly point of mainland Great Britain.
-I had walked over 2000 miles and it was amongst the greatest experience I have ever had.
+In 2018, having walked all of the South West Coast Path, Offa’s Dyke, Pennine Way, West Highland Way and the Cape Wrath Trail, plus the hundreds of miles between these, I completed my ‘LEJOG+‘ walk 152 days later at Duncansby Head, the most north-easterly point of mainland Great Britain.
+I had walked over 2000 miles and it was a fantastic experience.
 There is a summary of that walk here.

-My walks continue and some of those trails are covered on these pages.
-Beside these and some other thoughts, there is a little knife chat, which looks at knife and smaller multi-tool options on trail, also a bit of gear talk (we all like that…) plus anything else I wish to ramble on about.
+My long walks continue and some of those trails are covered on these pages.
+Beside these and some other thoughts, I have a little knife chat, which looks at knife and smaller multi-tool options on trail, also a bit of gear talk (we all like that…) plus anything else I decide to ramble on about.
 These last may be worth a glance perhaps.
 Links for these are in Ramblings…

 More than thirty Three Points of the Compass podcasts are also available to listen to, covering walks on a variety of trails.
 Also covering various other outdoor and walking related subjects.
 These can be listened to via Anchor and other podcast sites.